mootools/mootools-core/Docs/Core/Core.md

 ---------------------------

 Copies all the properties from the second object passed in to the first object passed in.

-In myWhatever.extend = $extend, the first parameter will become myWhatever, and the extend function will only need one parameter.
+In myObject.extend = $extend, the first parameter will become myObject, and the extend function will only need one parameter.

 ### Syntax: